Anoise/Act-Now/README.md

-# Immediate-Learning
-A Novel Online Forecasting Framework for Large-Scale Streaming Data
+# Act-Now: A Novel Online Forecasting Framework for Large-Scale Streaming Data

 **The code will be coming soon!**